-Excused/Unexcused Absences: A student who misses school

-excused upon receipt of a written note from his/ her parent or guardian.
+Excused/Unexcused Absences: A student who misses school because of illness or a death in the family will be considered excused upon receipt of a written note from his/ her parent or guardian.

 A student who misses school because of other reasons, including non-school sporting events or family vacations, will be considered unexcused.
 To receive an excused absence the parents must receive approval from the principal in advance.
 (See also extra-curricular Attendance Eligibility for additional information.)